Welcome to IIBA Research Triangle Park Chapter.

 Section 1: The fiscal year of the Chapter shall be from 1 January to 31 December.

-Section 2: Chapter annual membership dues shall be set by the Chapter’s Board and communicated to IIBA® in accordance with policies and procedures established by the IIBA®.
+Section 2: Chapter annual membership dues shall be set by the IIBA® in accordance with policies and procedures established by the IIBA® Board of Directors.

 Section 3: The Chapter Board shall establish policies and procedures to govern the management of its finances and shall submit required tax filings to appropriate government authorities.

-Section 5: Chapter Treasurer will be responsible for the Finances of the chapter as described under Article V, Section 5.
+Section 5: Chapter Treasurer will be responsible for the Finances of the chapter as described under Article V.

 Article IX – Meetings of the Membership